 Upper Valley Coffee Roasters was established in 2015, after founders Andrea Franklin and Cal Lynes relocated from the Bay Area to Vermont’s Upper Valley region, where Andrea grew up.
 Living in San Francisco for a number of years, they had witnessed the emergence of the craft coffee experience and enjoyed many of the great coffees that came with this movement.
 Following their move to Vermont, they wanted to enjoy the same quality of coffee with their close friends, family, and neighbors but quickly realized there were few options in the area.
 By deciding to start their own coffee roastery, they were able to make decisions for the business driven by their commitment to support product sustainability, contribute to the local economy, and provide access and education about coffees from around the world.
 In early 2016 their plans took shape with the design and fabrication of their own coffee roaster, which Andrea built with her dad at his business, Vermont Country Iron.
-A permanent facility, built in 2017 in Newbury, VT, allows Andrea and Cal to roast and package their coffee fresh every week for delivery to local businesses and mail order across the US.

-Cal Lynes was raised in Woodstock, IL, loving the outdoors, exploration, and spreadsheets.
+Cal was raised in Woodstock, IL, loving the outdoors, exploration, and spreadsheets.
 After receiving a B.A. in Biology in Holland Michigan, an interest in natural sciences brought him to the west coast in 2010, finding work in natural resource management for the National Park Service and various conservation organizations.
 Cal’s natural inclination for data analysis proved to be a great skill for resource management and, now, starting a coffee roastery.
 Building on these skills, he continued learning web development and later built out UVCR’s website.
-He credit starting the day quietly with coffee as integral to success.
+He credits starting the day quietly with coffee as integral to success.
 Cal is happy to be back on the east coast—having spent summers as a kid visiting Nana in Vermont—and even more excited to be sharing great coffee in the region.